thoughtworksarts/thoughtworksarts.github.io/app/_people/matthew-degraffenreid.markdown

    url     : ""

 ---
-Matthew DeGraffenreid is an experienced technologist and Software Developer with ThoughtWorks.
+Matthew DeGraffenreid is an experienced technologist and Software Developer with Thoughtworks.
 His professional interests are in security, application development, and data science.
 He holds a Bachelor of Science in Information Systems from Seminole State College, in Sanford, Florida.

-During his time working with the ThoughtWorks Arts Residency, Matthew helped in the development of the web application component of [A Father’s Lullaby](/projects/a-fathers-lullaby/).
+During his time working with the Thoughtworks Arts Residency, Matthew helped in the development of the web application component of [A Father’s Lullaby](/projects/a-fathers-lullaby/).
 The subject of the work, as defined by the artist, as a “poetic investigation and reflection of mass incarceration.”